 Agriculture in Flagler County

 Sustainability is the most fundamental goal of any successful agricultural enterprise.
-Future generations are dependant on the practices of their predecessors.
+Future generations are dependent on the practices of their predecessors.
 If resources are not optimally managed, productive capacities will diminish, and economic solvency will be lost.
 It is the responsibility of all associated with this industry to preserve and protect the continued strength of our nation’s most fundamental industry.

 Natural resource stewardship isn’t just the responsibility of agricultural land users.
 Non-production areas of the rural landscape and urban land uses also have factor into the mosaic fabric of our county.

 The University of Florida / Institute of Food and Agricultural Sciences Flagler County Extension Service provides programming to individuals and organizations involved in the areas of agriculture and natural resource management.
-The purpose of these programs is to assist land managers and their staff in developing and adopting science based practices that will ensure the current as well as the future social, economic, and environmental benefits that are dependant on our county and state’s natural resources.
+The purpose of these programs is to assist land managers and their staff in developing and adopting science based practices that will ensure the current as well as the future social, economic, and environmental benefits that are dependent on our county and state’s natural resources.

 For more information, see the 2007 USDA Census of Agriculture (Flagler County Summary)